 Amanda Linette Meder

-While I'd prefer you use the term spirit, as it's the politically correct term for ghost, my significant other and I have taken a few and conclusively decided that while theatrical, The Spirit of '76 company offers the most educational and well rounded tour in the entire city.
+While I'd prefer you use the term spirit, as it's the politically correct term for a ghost, I have taken a few and conclusively decided that while theatrical, The Spirit of '76 company offers the most educational and well-rounded tour in the entire city.
 Take it from a medium, ya'll.

 Other Posts You May Enjoy:

 Amanda Linette Meder is a psychic medium, teacher and writer, now residing in the fern forests just north of the city.
 She enjoys researching about spirit history and sharing her love for the other side with the 2 million annual visitors who are served by her website each year.
 Visit her website: www.amandalinettemeder.com.